AC Milan- A dynasty back on the rise

 Milan started their slow descent into the gloom in 2011.
 There were early signals.
 Though an outstanding team, the squad’s ageing core, including the likes of Inzaghi and Nesta, either departed or retired.
 Some star players left the club for greener pastures.
 I really don’t know what Milan was thinking about letting Pirlo go to Juventus.
 For FREE!

 Allegri somehow managed to finish in a Champions League spot with a team that fielded Nigel De Jong, Mbaye Niang and Bojan Krkic in their starting lineup.
-But the following season, the downward spiral gained momentum as Milan finished 8th in the league and, since, have struggled with several managers sacked over the years.
+However, the following season, the downward spiral gained momentum as Milan finished 8th in the league and, since then, has struggled with several managers being sacked over the years.

 *

 Amidst all this chaos, football in Milan has rediscovered its mojo.
-AC Milan under Stephano Pioli has a young, vibrant squad led by the ageless Zlatan Ibrahimovic, who seems to be sparkle like fine wine.
-For a certain period, they were poised to win the Scudetto but collapsed midway during the campaign.
+AC Milan, under Stephano Pioli, has a young, vibrant squad led by the ageless Zlatan Ibrahimovic, who seems to sparkle like fine wine.
+They were poised to win the Scudetto for a certain period but collapsed midway during the campaign.
 Regardless, they shall probably finish the season in a Champions League spot.
-Inter Milan, on the other hand, has returned to the top of Italian football under Antonio Conte, finally breaking the Juventus monopoly in Serie A for good.
+On the other hand, Inter Milan has returned to the top of Italian football under Antonio Conte, finally breaking the Juventus monopoly in Serie A for good.

 *

-Since the global popularity during its heyday, Nokia failed as the big boys in town as Apple and Samsung took over and drove the company into irrelevancy.
+Since its global popularity during its heyday, Nokia failed as the big boys in town, while Apple and Samsung took over and drove the company into irrelevancy.
 In the 2010s, the company was at an all-time low—a colossal fall from grace for a once prestigious entity.
 The company was dead.
 However, Nokia is trying to find its feet again, restructuring itself and its products to suit the demands of the age.
 Can they once again become what they were previously?
 Well, it is improbable but certainly not impossible.

 As long as there is hope.